Contact Information

 Embarking on Your Amateur Radio Journey

 Amateur radio, or HAM radio, offers a unique blend of social, educational, and technical experiences.
-It's a hobby that's accessible to almost anyone, requiring just a bit of study to jump in.
+It's a hobby that's accessible to almost anyone, requiring just a bit of study to obtain a license for transmit, and no license required to listen.
 In the United States, amateur radio operators can obtain three different licenses, each offering varying levels of operating privileges:

 - Technician License: The gateway to amateur radio, this entry-level license primarily covers VHF and UHF bands (typically limited to local comms by range).
 It also includes limited privileges on the HF bands, notably on the 10-meter band for voice communications and CW (Morse code) on some other HF bands.